Building Resiliency in Teen Moms Can Improve Breastfeeding and Save Babies

 Shouldn’t my mom just watch my baby?
 She knows more than me anyway.

-We can only begin to imagine how difficult breastfeeding must seem to mothers who are still children themselves.
+We can only begin to imagine how difficult breastfeeding must seem to mothers who are in the midst of their adolescence.
 Especially given that any obstacles resulting from their age are often compounded by additional social determinants, such as having less money and less education.

 These difficulties translate into alarming statistics.
 Less than one in five adolescent mothers exclusively breastfeeds their babies for the recommended six months.
 This means that, with the right supports, over 80 percent more teen moms and their babies can gain proven health benefits, including reduced risks of cancer and lower rates of childhood obesity.